godotengine/godot-docs/getting_started/step_by_step/scripting.rst

 The script creation dialog will pop up.
 This dialog allows you to set the script's language, class name, and other relevant options.

-In GDScript the file itself represents the class, so the class name field is not editable.
+In GDScript, the file itself represents the class, so the class name field is not editable.

 The node we're attaching the script to is a panel, so the Inherits field